lakshyapathak69420/LLM-FInetunning-on-NCERT-Maths-class-11th-and-12th/README.md

 loss curves and log loss curves

 ![](assests/ROUGE_and_BELU.png)
-ROUGE1, ROUGE1, ROUGE3, BELU for the finetuned model
+ROUGE1, ROUGE1, ROUGE3, BLEU for the finetuned model

 ![](assests/validation_loss_with_model_on_and_off.png)
 Validation loss before and after finetuning